-The Fund is invested mainly in financial instruments selected by the management company.
-The performance of these instruments depends on the evolution and fluctuations of the market.
+The fund is invested in the Carmignac Investissement fund and in financial instruments selected by the Management Company.
+The performance of this Fund and these financial instruments depends on the evolution and fluctuations of the markets.
 The risk profile of the Fund is suitable for an investment horizon of over 5 years.